theomehl/blog-dev/src/blog/2024-01-04-good-enough.md

 Good enough might mean I stop worrying about the tiny details of a photo.
 I'm posting it to Instagram and nobody is going to notice.

-It might mean I don't need expensive bookbinding-specific needles yet.
+It might mean I don't need bookbinding-specific needles yet.
 Yarn darner needles from Walmart will get the job done.

 It might mean the return on investment to go that last 10% and make it perfect isn't worth the effort required.